 On a related matter, buyers often ask if they'll receive a 1099 for their commission rebate.
 Since the rebate is not considered income, they do not.

 While a private letter ruling is not a universal rule, we are not aware of any commission rebates that have been taxed.
-That being said, it's always smart to check with you accountant.
+That being said, it's always smart to check with your accountant.

 How Do Agents Feel About Buyer Rebates?

-To answer this question, we need to break the traditional broker community into two buckets.
+To answer this question, we need to break the traditional agent community into two buckets.

 Traditional Buyer Agents: Understandably, traditional buyer agents are sometimes threatened by commission rebates.
 Nobody likes making less money.
-In order to justify their high commissions, they often associate price and value with a lazy, "You get what you pay for" response.
-But does that agent do five-sixths of the work when their client wants to buy a property offering a 2.5% commission instead of 3%?
-"Of course not!" they'll tell you.
+In order to justify their high commissions, traditional agents often associate price and value with something to the extent of, “You get what you pay for.”
+But does that agent do less work if they’re getting paid 2.5% instead of 3%?
+“Of course not!” they'll tell you.

 Rather than cling to the status quo, Yoreevo is embracing technology to reduce costs, increase efficiency and pass those savings on to our buyers.